keisuke-yanagisawa/exprorer/cosolv_generator/README.md

   - Partly modified from Spresso decomposition algorithm [Yanagisawa2017]
 - `subst_filtering.ipynb`
   - Filtering of decomposed substructures
+  - Modifiable as you like via IPython Notebook

 ## Procedure of cosolvent structure generation